 The Therapy Experience (Our Clinical Work)

 At RedCliff Ascent we always strive for excellence especially when choosing and maintaining our staff.
-You can be assured that your teen is receiving the best care from both our therapists and our field staff.
+You can be assured that your teen is receiving the best care from our therapists and field staff.
 Each individual member of our team is an integral part of your child’s therapy experience.
 We know how important it is to you as the parent that your teen is taken care of and is guided on the path of recovery.

 Your teen is in good hands.